 A mechanistic/digital universe of sound in 12 tracks

-Music played an important role at the Bauhaus.
-Even though composition courses were not offered, the key focus of the courses was indeed the artistic disciplines.
-And of course, the ideas originating from the Bauhaus did indeed come to exert a decisive influence in the areas of music and sound.
-Immersion, equality of the artistic disciplines, a solid understanding of the material as well as focusing on a modern mechanical philosophy in which the position of humans must be redefined.
+The important ideas originating from the Bauhaus subsequently came to exert a decisive influence in the areas of music and sound: Immersion, equality of the artistic disciplines, a solid understanding of the material as well as focusing on a modern mechanical philosophy in which the position of humans must be redefined.

-AUDIO.SPACE.MACHINE was developed by wittmann/zeitblom and was realised in cooperation with the Interactive Media Foundation and the radio stations Deutschlandfunk, NDR and WDR.
-An expanded radio edition will be broadcast in these stations’ acoustic arts programmes.
+Audio.Space.Machine was developed by wittmann/zeitblom and was realised in cooperation with the Interactive Media Foundation and the radio stations Deutschlandfunk, NDR and WDR.
+An expanded radio edition is broadcast in these stations’ acoustic arts programmes and online.